M268816/power-repo/notes/fe_Method.md

 To properly collect the OEE information, data from the Production and Downtime collections need to be recursively collected into two separately generated data structures.
 One for base OEE data, and a second to gather the constraint data.
 These collections need to iterate over each line, each catalog and in the case of the shift specific version of this algorithm the shift as well.

 First lets start with the basic information we need.
 With a For loop, we create a structure that PowerApps can call into itself to determine specific lines and catalogs to iterate over.
+Otherwise, the conditions we try to filter the data by will be out of scope and PowerApps cannot reference the filter.

 ```cpp
 /*